 Is conjunctivitis contagious for cats and humans?

-Conjunctivitis is very contagious between cats.
+Conjunctivitis is very contagious between cats and kittens.
 As the probable cause is either viral or bacterial, it’s very easily transmitted by direct contact, by aerosols, or even by sharing a litter box.
 It is therefore important to isolate affected cats from others in the house during treatment.

 Feline conjunctivitis is not contagious to humans.
 That said, they are the hosts of many bacteria that are normal for cats but harmful for us, especially in their mouths.
 It is therefore recommended to wash your hands after handling your cat's mouth, especially if your pet goes outside and hunts.